-Best Monitors For Xbox Series S In 2022
+Best monitors for Xbox Series S in 2023

 - Play for the other team too?
-Make sure to check out the best monitors for PS5 in 2022 here.
+Make sure to check out the best monitors for PS5 here.

-Best Monitor For Xbox Series S In 2022
+Best monitor for Xbox Series S in 2023

 As the Xbox Series S is comparatively limited power-wise compared to the Xbox Series X and PlayStation 5, it is much easier - and much cheaper - to pick out the best monitor for the system.

-- If you're wanting to step into the virtual world, don't miss our guide for the best VR graphics card in 2022.
+- If you're wanting to step into the virtual world, don't miss our guide for the best VR graphics card.

-Starting off this list is a monitor that is easily one of the best monitors for Xbox Series S in 2022.
-While the BenQ ZOWIE XL2311K might not look the fanciest, or have the most impressive specifications on a brief glance, it does almost everything you want a Series S monitor to do perfectly, with one slight downside.
+Starting off this list is the ViewSonic VX2418-P-MHD - a monitor that is easily one of the best budget monitors for Xbox Series S in 2023.
+While this might not be the fastest or best-looking panel out there, it does absolutely everything you'd want an Xbox Series S monitor to do, and for a fantastic price too.

-- Go green by picking up one of the best Razer gaming headsets in 2022.
+- Go green by picking up one of the best Razer gaming headsets.

-The LG UltraGear 24GN60R-B is both a mouthful to pronounce, and also a fantastic choice if you're looking for a monitor for your Xbox Series S console.
-It is a FHD display with a 144Hz refresh rate, and is kitted out with a 1ms response time and FreeSync Premium.
+The LG UltraGear 24GN60R-B is both a mouthful to pronounce and a fantastic choice if you're looking for a monitor for your Xbox Series S console.
+It has an FHD display with a 144Hz refresh rate and is kitted out with a 1ms response time and FreeSync Premium.

 Importantly, this monitor also has an IPS panel, which makes for excellent accurate colour reproduction, and wide viewing angles.
 This means that when you're playing the latest big-budget title, it will be filled with vibrant and authentic colours.
 The display is also HDR capable, supporting HDR 10 with sRBG 99%, meaning that your colours will appear even more alive when playing supported games.

-- Think small by picking up one of the best low profile graphics cards in 2022.
+- Think small by picking up one of the best low profile graphics cards.

 Samsung Odyssey Gaming CRG5